 treatment if the kidney is working well enough.

-surgery.
-If the area of the ureter has a lot of urine buildup, it may need to be drained
+need surgery.
+If the area of the ureter has a lot of urine buildup, it may need to

-with surgery.
-Larger ureteroceles that cause a lot of urine backflow (reflux) into
+drained with surgery.
+Larger ureteroceles that cause a lot of urine backflow (reflux)

-kidney may need to be removed or fixed with surgery.
-In some children, the kidney
+into the kidney may need to be removed or fixed with surgery.
+In some children, the

-affected side may be damaged.
-The surgeon may need to remove part of that kidney.
+kidney of the affected side may be damaged.
+The surgeon may need to remove part of

 Talk with your child’s healthcare providers about the risks, benefits, and possible

 If not treated, a ureterocele may cause recurrent UTIs and kidney

 When to Call a Healthcare Provider